 There will be two winners of The Paleo Kids Cookbook.
 There will be one winner of Otto’s Cassava Flour, which is one of the ingredients that Jennifer uses in some of her recipes in this cookbook.
 (FYI: Otto’s Naturals doesn’t know me/gfe.
 This part of the giveaway is solely sponsored by gfe.)

 UPDATE: This giveaway is now closed.
-Congratulations to the following winners!
+Congratulations to the winners (who have all been notified by email)!
 Thanks to all of you who entered the giveaway.
 If you didn’t win, you can purchase The Paleo Kids Cookbook and Otto’s Cassava Flour on your own, of course.
 (I highly recommend both!
 Be sure to subscribe to gfe so you don’t miss any future giveaways (or gfe recipes)!

 Paleo Sweet Potato Bacon Tater Tots Recipe